 Functional faecal retention is a likely diagnosis for children who have ALL of the following:

-- no red flags on assessment
+- no red flags to suggest underlying pathology

-- a soft non-tender abdomen with or without palpable masses particularly in lower left quadrant on examination
+- a soft non-tender abdomen with or without palpable masses particularly in lower left quadrant

 - going rigid or stiff especially in an extended posture